venu0245/Linux/fdisk.md

   partprobe
   ```

-* create a hard disk with new partitions
+* create a new partitions

 * check how many partitions
   ```
    fdisk -l
    ```

-* make a new partition first create extended  and after than create logical partition
+* make a new partition first create extended partition  and after than create logical partitions

   ```
   fdisk /dev/sda